Times of Disruption: Facing a Global Pandemic

 Trying to understand our collective future feels more challenging than ever.
 From my tiny – and socially distanced! – corner of Miami, I’m observing more than ever and trying to make sense of it all.
 I can’t promise answers, and I wouldn’t trust anyone who says they can provide you with them in the midst of uncertain times, but I hope we can think together, and share ideas with one another.

 How times change

 The events we’re currently living through are not easily categorized.
-You don’t need me to list what has happened in the past few weeks, you likely already seen too much of that across the news and social media.
+You don’t need me to list what has happened in the past few weeks, you likely have already seen too much of that across the news and social media.
 I’m also aware that to some it might seem superficially mercantile to discuss brands, strategy and customer behavior in the face of a pandemic.
 But, the practical reality of global economic trade means that we need to keep the world spinning for the good of all mankind.
-The wheels the world need to keep turning so workers are paid and families are fed.
+The wheels of the world need to keep turning so workers are paid and families are fed.
 Those wheels are best greased by effective strategies.

 It’s easy to see we’re living in interesting times.
 The harder question is: what does it all mean?
 Where is all this taking us?

 The impact of the Coronavirus in our society will be layered and complex, going from disbelief and social reassurance to the progressive perception of the impact on our lives to a common sense of anxiety of what’s next, to the realization of eventual solutions by self-separation in society and self-contained offices, ateliers and retreats.
 We’ve been forced to slow down.
 We refuse to board a plane.
 We work from home (raise your hand who upgraded to a paid videoconference service last week!).
 We connect with our friends and family through a screen.
 As we do so, we are learning to become self-sufficient, mindful, and patient, also, fun became virtual: from social media challenges, to Netflix Parties and home workouts.